 Optional: red chili powder – 1 to 2 tsp

 In a clay pot or Dutch oven, heat avocado oil briefly at low to medium.
-Add onions and cook for a few minutes until onion is translucent.
+Add onions and cook for a few minutes until the onion is translucent.

 Into the pot, add napa cabbage, ginger, garlic, tamari sauce, chicken stock, red chili powder, and other seasonings.
 Stir evenly and cook for about 10 to 15 minutes until napa cabbage is softened.
-Stir occasionally, monitor the liquid in the pot and add chicken stock as needed.
+Stir occasionally, monitor the liquid in the pot, and add chicken stock as needed.

 Add mirin wine, edamame, and seafood ingredients, including scallops, salmon, and shrimp.
-Bring up to boil and cook at medium-to-low heat for about 3 minutes.
+Bring up to a boil and cook at medium-to-low heat for about 3 minutes.